cepgen/website/processes-devel.md

 ```
 ````

-Again, the same accessors as for {cpp:class}`cepgen::proc::Process` can be used for the retrieval of the event kinematics used in computing the event weight.
+Again, the same accessors as for {cepgen}`cepgen::proc::Process` can be used for the retrieval of the event kinematics used in computing the event weight.

 ### Fortran interface